xytuang/COMS-W4119/docs/TESTING.md

 Start the first peer: python3 app.py 50002 127.0.0.1 50000 2

-Peer 1 input: 1, create pollA with options a,b,c
+Peer 1 input: 1, create pollA with options a,b,c <br>
-Peer 1 input: 3, vote for pollA, option a
+Peer 1 input: 3, vote for pollA, option a <br>
-Peer 1 input: 3, vote for pollA, option b
+Peer 1 input: 3, vote for pollA, option b <br>
-Peer 1 input: 3, vote for pollA, option c
+Peer 1 input: 3, vote for pollA, option c <br>

 Wait a few seconds for the blocks to be mined